• 01245 26 56 11

 Doug Zeeman

 Doug is a highly experienced contracts officer with a long career with BAE Systems (formerly GEC Marconi), focusing on defence engineering and electronics.
 He has a wide knowledge of commercial contracts and general project management.
 He is a professionally qualified manager and had a vast technical exposure to negotiating techniques, contract law, exporting, research & development, as well as employment law and practice.
-In his work, he has had to deal on complex and commercially sensitive contracts with various Governments, European Space Agency and the European Union.
-Doug is a member of the Audit Committee.
+In his work, he has had to deal on complex and commercially sensitive contracts with various Governments, European Space Agency, and the European Union.
+Doug is a co-opted member of the Quality & Learners Committee.